 Millions of seniors depend on their Medicare coverage for affordable access to prescription medicines.
 Yet, policymakers are considering a number of changes to the Medicare programs that would impact seniors’ access to care.
 While some changes would lower their out-of-pocket costs, others would restrict access to medicines.
 Any changes to seniors’ Medicare coverage should be for beneficiaries’ benefit – not to their detriment.

-Policymakers should implement Medicare changes that ensure seniors have access to innovative treatments to improve their overall well-being.
-To learn more about potential changes to Medicare and their impact on senior health care visit PrescriptionForMedicare.org.
+Policymakers should implement Medicare changes that benefit seniors, ensuring access to innovative treatments and improving affordability and predictability.
+To learn more about potential changes to Medicare and their impact on senior health care visit phrma.org/advocacy/medicare.